Deals with the Devil in popular culture

-The idea of making a deal with the devil has appeared many times in works of popular culture.
+The idea of making a deal with the Devil has appeared many times in works of popular culture.
 These pacts with the Devil can be found in many genres, including: books, music, comics, theater, movies, TV shows and games.
 When it comes to making a contract with the Devil, they all share the same prevailing desire, a mortal wants some worldly good for their own selfish gain, but in exchange, they must give up their soul for eternity.

-Generally when Satan is depicted in these works, he is represented as a red-skinned man with horns or pointed ears on his head, hooves or bird-legs, a forked tail or one with a stinger, and a pitchfork.
+Generally, when Satan is depicted in these works, he is represented as a red-skinned man with horns or pointed ears on his head, hooves or bird-legs, a forked tail or one with a stinger, and a pitchfork.
 When trying to blend in or deceive somebody, often he is represented as a plain human being, and, in some instances, only his voice is heard.

-The theme enjoyed a large run of popularity in the 20th century.
+The theme enjoyed a long run of popularity in the 20th century.
 At one point Anthony Boucher, editor of The Magazine of Fantasy & Science Fiction, "reported that fully 50 percent of his unsolicited submissions consisted of deal-with-the-devil stories or 'formalities of the hereafter', which as often as not involved the Devil".